jeefy/booty/README.md

 # Booty

-A simple (i)PXE Server for booting Flatcar-Linux and CoreOS
+A simple (i)PXE Server for booting Flatcar-Linux, CoreOS, and [Universal Blue](https://universal-blue.org)

 ```
 > booty --help

-Easy iPXE server for Flatcar
+Easy iPXE server for Flatcar, CoreOS, and more

 Usage:
   booty [flags]